 As an orchestral harpist, I can be heard performing across the Midwest from Indiana's South Bend Symphony to Iowa's Dubuque Symphony.
-Though currently based in Southwest Michigan, I previously spent 12 years building my career as a freelance musician in Chicago, where I still perform regularly with Lakeview Orchestra, Lake Shore Symphony, and Chicago Metropolitan Symphony.
-In 2021, I made my debut in the Lyric Opera of Chicago orchestra pit as substitute principal harpist.
+Before moving to Southwest Michigan in 2022, I spent 12 years building my career as a freelance musician in Chicago, where I still perform regularly with Lakeview Orchestra, Lake Shore Symphony, Chicago Metropolitan Symphony, and DePaul Symphony.
+In 2022, I made my debut in the Lyric Opera of Chicago orchestra pit as substitute principal harpist.
 From 2014 to 2020, as resident harpist of DePaul University, I performed full-time in the school’s orchestral, opera, and choral ensembles.
 I have also performed extensively with the Civic Orchestra of Chicago as a recurring guest from 2014 to 2019, where I’ve had the honor of working with such esteemed conductors as Riccardo Muti, Ken-David Masur, Nicholas Kraemer, and Sir Andrew Davis.
-A few of my career highlights include performing alongside the brilliant writer and comedian Jenny Slate; a concert with New World Symphony conducted by one of my favorite living composers, John Adams; and an incredibly transformative summer as harp fellow at Tanglewood Music Center, where I performed under the baton of world-renowned conductors like Christoph von Dohnányi, Raphael Frühbeck de Burgos, Michael Tilson Thomas, Robert Spano, and Christian Macelaru, and also premiered one of the last works composed by the great Elliot Carter, with him in attendance.
+A few of my career highlights include performing alongside the brilliant writer and comedian Jenny Slate; a concert with New World Symphony conducted by one of my favorite living composers, John Adams; and an incredibly transformative summer as harp fellow at Tanglewood Music Center, where I performed under the baton of world-renowned conductors like Christoph von Dohnányi, Raphael Frühbeck de Burgos, Michael Tilson Thomas, Robert Spano, Christian Macelaru, and also premiered one of the last works composed by the great Elliot Carter, with him in attendance.